-At September 30, 2023, the District reported no payables to the defined benefit pension plan for legally required employer contributions.
-The District also reported no legally required employee contributions withheld from employee wages but not yet remitted to PERSI.
+At September 30, 2024, the District reported no payables to the defined benefit pension plan for legally required employer contributions.
+The District also reported no legally required employee contributions which had been withheld from employee wages but not yet remitted to PERSI.

-NOTE 11: DEFERRED COMPENSATION PLANS
+NOTE 12: DEFERRED COMPENSATION PLANS